jeremin77/HPML9143_Project/README.md

 </div>

-- `.py` -- Run for  training
+- `vit_adan.py` -- Run for  training Vit baseline/with adan optimizer
-- `run_hpc.py` - Run for normal training
+- `vit_adan.ipynb` - Run for training Vit baseline/with adan optimizer(colab)
-- `.py` - Run for
+- `main_wdpruning.py` - Run for  pruning and training for VIT
-- `utilization.py` - See GPU utilization for Current Machines
+- `utils.py` - See GPU utilization for Current Machines
+- `download_pretrain.sh` - download pre-trained Vit models for pruning
-- `plot_hpml.py` - Show the graph of calculation result
+- `results` -shows the plot of our results
+- `logs` -shows the training log

 ## Training command